micahcondon/game-of-software/tic-tac-toe/basic-algorithms-and-data-structures/README.md

 **Size of the board**
 - default to 3 (means a 3 x 3 grid, and 3 in a row to win)
-- same algorithms will work for any finite board size, as long as the win condition is still a full row (3 in a row on a 3x3 board, or 4 in a row on a 4x4 board), not a partial row (3 in a row on a 4x4 board)
+- the same algorithms will work for any finite board size, as long as the win condition is still a full row (3 in a row on a 3x3 board, or 4 in a row on a 4x4 board), not a partial row (3 in a row on a 4x4 board)

 **List of completed moves**
 - a list of squares chosen in each turn, with the squares numbered from top left, 1 through (size^2)